delcypher/iscp-0.2/README.txt

 2. Place the script wherever you want it and rename it to whatever you want.
 I prefer iscp.

 BUGS
-Please note iscp 0.2l and lower that use SSH master connections have a bug due to the way that the connection is setup.
+* Please note iscp 0.2l and lower that use SSH master connections have a bug due to the way that the connection is setup.
 Because the '-o ControlPersist=TIME' option wasn't used the master SSH connection was kept open by running an infinite loop (bash -c while true; do sleep 10m; done;).
 These infinite loops don't seem to be dying very quickly so it is advised you kill them and use the lastest version of iscp which has fixed this issue.

-* Additional bug.
+* Please note iscp 0.2m to 0.2l do not work with openssh-5.7p1-2 correctly.
+Use iscp 0.2n and above.

 To kill the infinite loops on the remote machine you can run the following command.